 When the partnership has concluded (usually at the end of the semester), it is important to take time to debrief the experience.
 Data from student evaluations and assessments can be a great jumping off point to know exactly what students learned.
 This also provides an opportunity to discuss the roles that each party played in the partnership, what could be done differently in the future, and if their is an opportunity or desire to work together again.

-The Center for Community Engagement and Service learning has a number of tools available to assess student learning as well as books available for check out.
+The Center for Civic Engagement has a number of tools available to assess student learning as well as books available for check out.

 Be sure to share the results with relevant stakeholders, including the Center for Civic Engagement.
 This is an opportunity to celebrate the partnership and the great results that came from it.